ZephyrDeng/spreadsheet-mcp/README.en.md

 - Sort rows by column (ascending/descending)
 - Add new sheets to existing XLSX files or create new ones
 - Supports both CSV and XLSX files
-- Returns results as Markdown tables (for viewing/filtering/sorting)
+- Returns results as a JSON string containing a 2D array (for viewing/filtering/sorting)
 - TypeScript, fastmcp, papaparse, xlsx, zod

 ## Installation & Usage